VeronikaSukhonos/chronos/docs/API.md

 **Important**: works if an authorized user is an author of a calendar

+8. `GET /api/calendars/confirm/:confirmToken` - views information about a calendar participation in which an authorized user should confirm

+**Data**: calendar data(`id`, `name`, `author` (`id` and `login`))

-8. `POST /api/calendars/:calendarId/confirm` - (re)sends a calendar participation link to the user
+9. `POST /api/calendars/:calendarId/confirm` - (re)sends a calendar participation link to the user

-**Parameters**: `userId`
+**Parameters**: `participantId`

-9. `POST /api/calendars/:calendarId/confirm/:confirmToken` - confirms an authorized user's participation in the calendar
+10. `POST /api/calendars/confirm/:confirmToken` - confirms an authorized user's participation in the calendar

-10. `POST /api/calendars/:calendarId/follow` - adds a follower to the calendar
+11. `POST /api/calendars/:calendarId/follow` - adds a follower to the calendar

-11. `DELETE /api/calendars/:calendarId` - deletes a calendar
+12. `DELETE /api/calendars/:calendarId` - deletes a calendar

 **Important**: if an authorized user is an author of the calendar, it is deleted completely, if an autorized user is a participant/follower, the calendar is deleted only for them; main and holidays calendars cannot be deleted

-12. `POST /api/calendars/:calendarId/events` - creates a new event in the calendar
+13. `POST /api/calendars/:calendarId/events` - creates a new event in the calendar

 **Parameters**: `name`, `type`, `startDate`, optional `description`, `color` (default - color of calendar), `participants` (if isn't visible for all, default - author, calendar's author), `repeat`, `tags`, optional for arrangements `endDate` (default is `startDate` + 1 hour), `link`, `visibleForAll` (default - false)

 **Data**: created event data (everything except participants, author is an object (`id`, `login`, `avatar`))

-**Important**: works if an authorized user is an author or participant of a calendar

-// TODO can select event participants from all users, in this case a user is added as calendar participant
+**Important**: works if an authorized user is an author or participant of a calendar; he can select event participants from all users, in this case a user is added as calendar participant

 # Events module